-We have currently reviewed 5 headphones from Grado.
+We have currently reviewed 5 Grado headphones.
 They're a well-known brand in audio for their unique designs and open, on-ear headphones for critical listening.

 Compared to other brands